arpatterson31/reading-notes/class-14.md

 ## CSS Transitions & Animations Article

+### Transitions

+- allow you to alter the apperance/behavior or an element when it is hovered over, focused on, active, or targeted

+- Transition uses pseudo-classes
+  - `:hover`
+  - `:focus`
+  - `:active`
+  - `:target`

+- There are 4 transition related properties
+  - `transition-property`
+  - `transition-duration`
+  - `transition-timing-function`
+  - `transition-delay`

+### Animations

+- Animations help pick up where transitions leave off

+- Animation Properties
+  - `animation-name:`
+  - `animation-duration:`
+  - `animation-timing-function:`
+  - `animation-delay:`
+  - `animation-iteration-count:`
+  - `animation-direction:`
+  - `animation-play-state:`
+  - `animation-fill-mode:`

 ## 8 Simple CSS3 transitions that will wow your users Article

 - Fade In - emphasizes functionality or draws attention